Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Semi-parametric BART

 \subsection{Incorporating random effects in CSP-BART}

-Although we have introduced CSP-BART considering only fixed effects, it is straightforward to extend it to a setting with additional random effects, whereby primary covariates are conditioned on categorical predictors.
+Although we have introduced CSP-BART considering only fixed effects, it is straightforward to extend it to a setting with additional random effects, whereby covariates of primary interest are conditioned on categorical predictors.
 This yields

-where $\boldsymbol\gamma$ is the $q$-dimensional random effects vector with associated design matrix $\mathbf{Z}$.
-Conceptually, all effects are random under the Bayesian paradigm, but we use the terms `fixed' and `random' to distinguish between $\boldsymbol\beta$ and $\boldsymbol\gamma$ nonetheless.